What is Equine Assisted Learning?

 What are the Certification Requirements?

-- Attend all 15 Days Foundation Training (15 Days or 30 Online Classes)
+- Attend all 15 Days Foundation Training (see Online Foundation Training for Online requirements)

-- Satisfactory completion of open book Exam (must be completed within 3 months of training completion)
+- Satisfactory completion of open book Theory Exam (must be completed within 3 months of training completion)

 - Includes Required Reading and active participation during training